Program Director, Professor, planned Doctor of Physical Therapy program*

 - Cross PS, Beebe JA, Ernest BN, Arthur-Sinar S. Access to outpatient physical therapy services for community-dwelling older adults in rural Western Nebraska.
 Physical Therapy Journal of Policy, Administration, and Leadership.
 2013;13(2):1-9.

 - Cross PS, Karges JR, Horkey MA, Kolb GA, Alexander KL, Knippling AL, Jacobsen JA.
 Management of acute sports injuries and medical conditions by South Dakota high school head coaches: assessment via case scenarios.
 South Dakota Medicine.
 2012;65(3):97-99, 101-105, 107.

 - Cross PS, Karges JR, Adamson AJ, Arnold MR, Meier CM, Hood JE.
 Assessing the need for knowledge on injury management among high school athletic coaches in South Dakota.
 South Dakota Medicine.
 2010;63(7):241-245.

-Briar Cliff University is seeking accreditation of a new physical therapist education program from the Commission on Accreditation in Physical Therapy Education (CAPTE).
+*Graduation from a physical therapist education program accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, VA 22314; phone; 703-706-3245; email@example.com is necessary for eligibility to sit for the licensure examination, which is required in all states.
+Briar Cliff University is seeking accreditation of a new physical therapist education program from CAPTE.
 The program will submit an Application for Candidacy, which is the formal application required in the pre-accreditation stage.
 Submission of this document does not assure that the program will be granted Candidate for Accreditation status.
 Achievement of Candidate for Accreditation status is required prior to implementation of the professional phase of the program; therefore, no students may be enrolled in professional courses until Candidate for Accreditation status has been achieved.
 Further, though achievement of Candidate for Accreditation status signifies satisfactory progress toward accreditation, it does not assure that the program will be granted accreditation.